bartkozal/hocus-pocus/docs/layout.md

 </div>
 ```

-Or two elements grid where content of the first one is aligned to the left
+Or a grid with two elements where content of the first one is aligned to the
-but content of the second one is aligned to the right.
+left and content of the second one is aligned to the right.

 <div class="example">
   <div class="grid grid-pair">